jvytee/ipupd/README.md

 - `interface` gives the network interface which will be used to estimate current IP addresses
 - `domain` is the domain, for which IPs are going to be updated
 - `url` specifies an API endpoint by which IPs are updated
-- Under `basic_auth`, HTTP basic authorization for the API can be configured (optional)
 - Under `query`, the query parameter names for the API are set.
 So in combination with `url`, the example will result in a HTTP GET request to `https://dyndns.inwx.com/nic/update?myip=1.2.3.4&myipv6=1234:4567::89`.
+- `basic_auth` allows for the configuration of HTTP basic authorization for the API (optional)